float3/float3.github.io/content/blog/freewill.md

 2. Try-pure willpower-to become the kind of person who wants to run that marathon.
 3. Recheck the motivation.
 Still not there?
 Same problem.

-these tests fail.
-Higher‑order desires ("I wish I wanted X") do not automatically rewrite lower‑order motivational circuitry ("I actually want X").
-Wanting‑to‑want is cheap; wanting is expensive and usually learned.
+These tests fail.
+Higher‑order desires ("I wish I wanted X") do not translate to lower‑order desires ("I actually want X").

-Yes, you *can* sometimes reshape tastes and motives-but via conditioning, repeated exposure, social incentives, dopaminergic updates, etc. That's more like running gradient descent on a brain than issuing a sovereign edict.
+Yes, you *can* sometimes reshape tastes and motives-but via conditioning, repeated exposure, social incentives, dopaminergic updates, etc.